 The only other way to get there would be on a guided tour from Muscat.
 There are lots of companies offering these trips.

 What to do in Misfat Al Abriyeen

-The countryside around the town is the perfect place to go hiking!
+The countryside around the town is the perfect place to go hiking in Oman!
 There are many paths that can take you further up the mountain, or along its length.